onflow/kitty-items/README.md

 ### (Optional) Heroku Deployment

-Now that you have generated a new address and deployed the contracts, yyou can deploy the app to Heroku!
+Now that you have generated a new address and deployed the contracts, you can deploy the app to Heroku!

 Skip this step if you'd like to proceed with _local_ development.